 That of course is the crux of it, I always leave wishing I’d had more time, always already planning and looking forward to the next trip.
 I have written this blog using ‘they’ and ‘their’ a lot, I had to resist what has become a strong urge to say ‘we’ and ‘us’ because a part of me is always there.
 I can’t easily sum up how or why a certain country, a certain place, can make us feel so at peace with ourselves, so like we have found our natural home, so all I can do is urge you to try it and just maybe it will have the same effect on you.
 If it doesn’t, you will have still had a great holiday and made some lovely friends along the way and if it does, good luck with the Turkish lessons!!

-I do need to say one more thing, I mentioned the man in Kalkan earlier, but I have really saved the best for last and need to express my undying gratitude and thanks to HHT’s ‘other half’, Julia.
+I do need to say one more thing, I have really saved the best for last and need to express my undying gratitude and thanks to HHT’s founder’, Julia.
 Without her I would never have discovered this beautiful country, it would not have featured on my list of places to see before I die, I had absolutely no idea what a vast and varied country it really is.
 Her passion and love for Turkey and her desire to share that with other people is how I got here in the first place.
 You don’t have to take my word for it of course, you can contact her directly and let her knowledge guide you through the process of planning your trip to Turkey and in the meantime, I will keep taking the photos and continue to share them, by way of colourful persuasion.